V700 and V750 PRO Scanner Review Test

 Epson introduced these two film scanners at PMA in February 2006.
 The $550 V700 Photo is available today and the and the $800 V750 Pro is expected on May 14th, 2006.

-They each resolve up to 6,400 DPI, optical!
+They each are rated at 6,400 DPI, but the optics aren't quite up to it.
 Epson is almost British in their reservation describing these as "inexpensive alternatives to dedicated film scanners."
 Other film scanner makers have given up because Epson's earlier scanners were so good!
 These are dedicated film scanners.
 No one scans flat art at 6,400 DPI unless you're counterfeiting currency.

 I intend to show a direct comparison to my $3,000 Minolta Multi PRO scanner which Epson told me in person looks crummy next to scans from the V750.
 We'll see.
 I don't have a V750 yet.